Who's Behind Listverse?

 After all this time, however, it seems that the residents are growing out of the disease.
 The younger generation has seemingly been spared.

 9Dorothy Eady And Omm Sety

-Dorothy Eady was a toddler just like any other.
-She ran, played, and laughed all day, and was a treasure to her doting parents.
+Dorothy Eady was a toddler, just like any other.
+She ran, played, and laughed all day and was a treasure to her doting parents.
 Then, the unthinkable happened.
-One morning, Dorothy was running down the stairs at her home near London when she slipped and fell.
+One morning, Dorothy ran down the stairs at her home near London when she slipped and fell.
 So severe was the fall that the three-year-old was pronounced dead on the scene.

 But then something very unexpected happened: Dorothy woke up.
 For another four years, her parents had their beautiful daughter back.
 In 1908, however, everything changed.